Marcel Pauker: Rehabilitation

 Marcel Pauker was rehabilitated by Soviet authorities in 1957 (as part of the De-Stalinization process under Nikita Khrushchev).
 Gheorghe Gheorghiu-Dej's rejection of newer Soviet policies prevented this and other such cases from being mirrored in Communist Romania.
 While Gheorghiu-Dej was exercising a looser control of the society, he was not ready to question most of the Stalinist measures, as these had served to enforce his own rule during the previous decade.

-The case was reconsidered under Nicolae Ceauşescu's further distancing measures.
+The case was reconsidered under Nicolae Ceaușescu's further distancing measures.
 Pauker's name was cleared, but mention of his activities and details of his life were kept secret.